 The Legacy of the Rothschild Family

 The Edmond de Rothschild Foundation was founded by the Baron Edmond de Rothschild, grandson of “Hanadiv”.
-While his grandfather made his mark by purchasing land and settling it, Baron Edmond de Rothschild is remembered for his contribution to the industrialization of the Land of Israel and his generous contributions to educational and cultural institutions.
+While his grandfather made his mark by purchasing land and settling it, Baron Edmond de Rothschild is remembered for his contributions to the industrialization of the Land of Israel and his generous donations to educational and cultural institutions.

-As successor of his grandfather’s philanthropic path and spearhead of the family’s heritage, Baron Edmond de Rothschild founded the Edmond de Rothschild Foundation in the early 1960s and invited the country to be a partner.
-According to the unique activity model developed by the foundation, all proceeds from the development of Caesarea are transferred from the Foundation’s subsidiaries – including the Caesarea Development Corporation and the Caesarea assets Corporation- for philanthropic purposes on which the foundation’s activities are focused.
+As successor of his grandfather’s philanthropic path and spearhead of the family’s heritage, Baron Edmond de Rothschild founded the Edmond de Rothschild Foundation in the early 1960s and invited the state to be a partner.
+According to the unique activity model developed by the Foundation, all proceeds from the development of Caesarea are transferred from the Foundation’s subsidiaries – including the Caesarea Development Corporation and the Caesarea Assets Corporation- for philanthropic purposes on which the Foundation’s activities are focused.